 Our expert analysis score is based on the overall experience of the software, from its general accounting features to specific church management features.

 A good church accounting software should provide helpful insights about your church’s finances through reports.
 It must also have features that let you account for every transaction using church accounting standards.
-In choosing software, here are things to consider:
+In choosing a platform, consider these factors:

-- Pricing: As an entity that generates revenue only through donations, considering the price is a major factor.
+- Pricing: As an entity that generates revenue only through donations, you should consider the cost of the platform.
 Software providers come at different prices, and you should pick the one that’s not heavy on a monthly or yearly basis.
 Moreover, you may also consider providers that base their prices on the member or family count.

 - Accounting features: Church accounting uses different accounting standards from for-profit entities.
-Your church accounting software of choice must comply with these standards to make it easier to generate reports.
-If it’s general accounting software, the software must be flexible enough to be converted for nonprofit and church accounting use.
+Your church accounting platform must comply with these standards to make it easier to generate reports.
+If you go with general accounting software, the solution must be flexible enough to be converted for nonprofit and church accounting use.

-- Church features: Including church features within the accounting software is a cost-efficient solution since you get two solutions in one software package.
-Although some church software focuses heavily on accounting, you should weigh in on the factors further if you need dedicated church management software.
+- Church features: Having church features within the accounting platform is a cost-efficient solution since you get two platforms in one software package.
+Although some church programs focus heavily on accounting, you should weigh your needs further if you need dedicated church management software.

-- Ease of use: The degree of difficulty in using the software will influence your productivity and efficiency in using the software.
-If your church has an in-house accountant, let them choose which software is easier to use for church accounting.
-Otherwise, choose software that’s popular so that you can easily hire an external CPA or bookkeeper to do your monthly bookkeeping.
+- Ease of use: The degree of difficulty in using the tool will influence your productivity and efficiency.
+If your church has an in-house accountant, let them choose which software is easier to use for your church’s accounting.
+Otherwise, choose a platform that’s popular so that you can easily hire an external CPA or bookkeeper to do your monthly bookkeeping.

 Frequently Asked Questions (FAQs)